AngelinaRoseVarghese/30_days_programing/day13/readme.md

 # Day 13
 # Count Occurrences of an Element
 # Count how many times a specific element appears in a list.
-# python And remove the duplicate numbers from list
+# And remove the duplicate numbers from list